MarcoBonaventura/WebApi/README.md

 ## Stored Procedures
-just some stored procedures used by webapi, for full source open an request please.
+just some stored procedures used by webapi, for full source open a request please.

 ```sql
 USE [JobPortalDB]